simeononsecurity/simeononsecurity.ch/content/articles/secure-your-mobile-device-tips-for-keeping-your-data-safe/index.en.md

 ### Securing Your Data with Encryption and Backups

 As technology advances, we become more reliant on our devices to store and process sensitive data.
 From personal information to financial records, our devices hold a treasure trove of information that we cannot afford to lose.
-This is why it is crucial to take measures to **secure our data with encryption and backups**.
+This is why you need to take measures to **secure our data with encryption and backups**.

 #### Encrypting Your Device and Communications